clux/probes/content/post/2024-09-15-thanos-receive-scale-fail.md

 You cannot run it as a `DaemonSet`, you merely split the monolith out into a distributed monolith.
 This is a present-day limitation.
 Despite people willing to help out, the [issue](https://github.com/prometheus-operator/prometheus-operator/issues/5495) remains unmoving.
 I had hoped google would upstream its actual statefulset agent design (mentioned in the issue), but so far that has not materialised.
 Who knows if [agent mode will even become stable](https://github.com/prometheus/prometheus/discussions/10979).

-On the grafana cloud side, the [grafana agent](https://grafana.com/docs/agent/latest/static/operation-guide/) did [support running as a daemonset](https://github.com/grafana/agent/blob/c281c76df02b7b1ce4d3c0192915628343f4c897/operations/helm/charts/grafana-agent/templates/controllers/daemonset.yaml), but [it is now EOL](https://grafana.com/blog/2024/04/09/grafana-agent-to-grafana-alloy-opentelemetry-collector-faq/) anyway.
+On the grafana cloud side, the [grafana agent](https://grafana.com/docs/agent/latest/static/operation-guide/) did [support running as a daemonset](https://github.com/grafana/agent/blob/c281c76df02b7b1ce4d3c0192915628343f4c897/operations/helm/charts/grafana-agent/templates/controllers/daemonset.yaml), but [it is now EOL](https://grafana.com/blog/2024/04/09/grafana-agent-to-grafana-alloy-opentelemetry-collector-faq/).

 It’s been *only* 3 years since [agent mode was announced](https://prometheus.io/blog/2021/11/16/agent/).
 Now, 2 years later the whole [remote write protocol is being updated](https://github.com/prometheus/prometheus/issues/13105) and [just landed in prometheus](https://github.com/prometheus/prometheus/releases/tag/v2.54.0).

-So who knows what the future brings here.
+So, what I am trying to say; who knows what the future really brings here.
 It might be another couple of years before new remote write gets propagated through the thanos ecosysystem.

-## Alternatives
+## Scaling Alternatives

 ### Sharding

-Maybe the better way forward for scaling is not to twist prometheus into something it's not - creating a staggeringly complex system - but by making more prometheuses.
+Maybe the better way forward for scaling is not to twist prometheus into something it's not - and create a staggeringly complex system - but by making more prometheuses.

-There is [prometheus operator's sharding suggestion](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/shards-and-replicas.md) that can help partition a classic prometheus, but you do need partitionl/label management, and uneven shard request (cpu/mem) management (due to some shards scraping more metrics and thus having more load), so it's definitely on the more manual side.
+For instance; [prometheus operator's sharding guide](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/shards-and-replicas.md) can help partition a classic prometheus, but you do need partition and label management, uneven shard request (cpu/mem) management (due to some shards scraping more metrics and thus having more load), so it's definitely on the more manual side.

-You would also need to split kubelet metrics across namespaces (or whatever you use as your shard) via some templated servicemonitor, and you'd need a bunch of templated datasources in your master grafana that your dashboards would need to be parametrised for.
-Maybe you also need one cluster prometheus that can scrape all the kubelet metrics for cluster-wide views...
+> brain: ..you would also need to split kubelet metrics across namespaces (or whatever you use as your shard) via some templated servicemonitor, and you'd need a bunch of templated datasources in your master grafana that your dashboards would need to be parametrised for.
+Maybe you also need one main-cluster prometheus that can scrape all the kubelet metrics for cluster-wide views.

 Not impossible, but clearly also an amount of faff.
 This is standard configuration faff though; not distributed systems faff.